beaker-project/beaker-dev-docs/tech-roadmap.rst

 makes some aspects of development more awkward than they might be with a more recent web framework.

-Starting with the Beaker 0.15 release, the main web server is in the process of being migrated to Flask, by allowing endpoints to be implemented as either TG1 controllers or Flask handlers.
-We are also aiming to replace the front end components with cleaner alternatives based on Twitter Bootstrap.
+Starting with the Beaker 28 release, the main web server is in the process of being migrated to Flask, by allowing endpoints to be implemented Flask handlers.
+We are also aiming to replace the front end components with cleaner alternatives based on React/Patternfly.

+As part of those activities, we are planning to build web UI as separate service.

 Reference harness modernisation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~